superfly/docs/reference/fly-launch.html.md

   - /docs/getting-started/launch-app/
 ---

-The usual way to create a new Fly App is to write your project and then run `fly launch`. [`fly launch`](/docs/flyctl/launch/) is an all-in-one tool that automates as much as possible between writing the code and deploying on Fly.io, setting you up with a running app with good defaults.
+Fly Launch automates as much as possible between writing the code and deploying on Fly.io, setting you up with a running app with good defaults.
+The usual way to create a new Fly App is to write your project and then run [`fly launch`](/docs/flyctl/launch/).

-`fly launch` can perform several tasks, depending on the project:
+The `fly launch` command can perform several tasks, depending on the project:

 * initialization of a new App under your Fly.io organization
 * detection of known project types